 |Other nearby islands with homestays||Waigeo, Gam, Kri, Mansuar|

 Friwen Location Map

 Friwen is a tiny island that sits a kilometre offshore from eastern Gam’s Yenbeser village.

 It is perfectly located for explorations of Kabui Bay, of Yenbeser’s wonderful Dore Mkun lagoon and to visit Gam’s nearby Red Bird of Paradise display trees.

-There are two homestays on Friwen.
+There are three homestays on Friwen.
 Nyandetor Homestay sits on the island’s protected northern shore, on the edge of Friwen village.
-Famangkor Homestay lies on Friwen’s southern shore, looking across the narrow strait that separates Friwen from Friwenbonda and the famed snorkelling and dive site of the Friwen Wall.
+Famangkor Homestay and Friwen Homestay both lie on Friwen’s southern shore, looking across the narrow strait that separates Friwen from Friwenbonda and the famed snorkelling and dive site of the Friwen Wall.

 The beaches on Friwen’s northern shore are beautiful, and near the island’s western end is a spot with a huge overhanging tree and a couple of stalls selling drinks and snacks.
 A perfect place from which to enjoy the sunsets.

 Friwen receives a decent phone signal that usually supports a data connection, and basic supplies can be purchased in the village shops.

 None of Friwen’s homestays have dive centers, but all can arrange diving with nearby dive centers if required.

 Excellent snorkelling is available off the beaches at Friwen.
 Huge schools of fish shelter beneath the village jetty, and the renowned Friwen Wall is a short boat ride away.
 Batu Lima and the attractions of Kabui Bay are also nearby.